tensorflow/community/sigs/micro/CHARTER.md

 ## Code of Conduct

-As with all forums and spaces related to TensorFlow, SIG-Micro is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).
+As with all forums and spaces related to TensorFlow, SIG Micro is subject to the [TensorFlow Code of Conduct](https://github.com/tensorflow/tensorflow/blob/master/CODE_OF_CONDUCT.md).